 The manner in which individuals pursuing their own self-interest harm themselves is known, in economics, as the tragedy of the commons.
 This analogy dates back to pre-industrial England, when shepherds grazed their flock on shared or “common” ground.
 Rationally, a shepherd would benefit most by allowing his sheep to eat as much of the grass on the common land as possible, before it was exhausted by the flocks of other shepherds.
 But the ultimate result of this logic would harm all shepherds, because the common land would be quickly grazed bare.
 The best long-term result would be to control the exploitation of the common ground in a sustainable way, as this would offer each shepherd benefits that were smaller in the short term but considerably larger over time.
 Without such a system in place, rational self-interest dictates that the shepherd must act in a way that ultimately hurts him.
 A more contemporary analogy would be a corporation that desires to reduce its tax liability and employee wage bill, even though such actions would damage the thriving middle class it needs to purchase its products.

 Sounds familiar.
 It’s exactly what has happened, and continues happening to forests, oceans, natural resources, and economies around the world by deforestation, overfishing, nitrate runoff, wasteful consumption, and overseas outsourcing/exploitation.
-We have so many examples of the failure of the free market, the growth principle, and the fallacious belief in “rational” self-interest, it would take a massive book to outline them all.
+We have so many examples of the failure of the free market, the failure of the growth principle, and the fallacious belief in “rational” self-interest, it would take a massive book to outline them all.
 Throughout his argument, Higgs fuses individualism with relativism and the loss of the security of an omphalos.
 He builds momentum to the mass-murders committed by Stalin, Hitler, Mao, among others, and the devastation of two World Wars, using them to illustrate the loss of stable ground that was unleashed by the tyranny of individualism.
 Make note that he never bashes individualism, but instead, shows us how no man is an island.
 Unless you are a hermit—living alone in a cave, no contact with a single other person—individualism is a self-destructive dead-end.
 Each of us is dependent on countless other people.
 So dependent that it would be difficult, probably impossible, to survive a week without any aid from other people or anything supplied or made by another person including food, clothing, shelter.
 Complex civilization depends trust and highly coordinated cooperation.
 Betraying others’ trust sets us up for being betrayed and destabilizes our essential civil networks.

 Genocides arose during the perfect storm of technology, nationalism, individualism and the political rise of psychopaths.
 They revealed that humans were not the rational actors they prided themselves on being, dutifully building a better world year after year.
 Rationality was the product of the conscious mind, but that mind rested on irrational foundations of the unconscious.
 The individual was more complicated than originally assumed.
 If there were some form of certainty to be found in the post-omphalos world, it wouldn’t be found in the immaterial world of the mind.